nithingeorge3/Recipes/README.md

 - View-Specific Model: Used in the view layer for rendering UI.
 5. Coordinator for Navigation: Coordinator pattern is used for managing navigation flow.

-## limitations/issues
+## limitations
 1. I have used the same image for both the thumbnail and detail views.
 In a real scenario, I would resize the image for the thumbnail and save it separately, making it more efficient to decode and render.
 2. Due to time constraints, I used simple Git commit messages.
 However, in a real work environment, I follow proper commit conventions, use feature branches, and submit pull requests (PRs).
 I prefer maintaining develop and master branches, but for this project, I committed directly to main.
-3. Pending: Unit test cases and testing.
+3. Pending unit test cases.
 4. SwiftData migration has not been implemented.
-5. UI test cases are not covered, but I have included UI testing using Previews.
+5. UI test cases are not covered, but I have included UI testing using Previews and snapshot testing.

+## Known Issues & Future Improvements
+1. During final testing, I noticed a couple of issues that may require further investigation.
+Given more time, I would refine data handling and optimize UI updates to ensure the best user experience.
+These improvements would be prioritised in a production environment.
-6. Accessibility features are not included.
+2. Accessibility features are not included.
-7. Bugs

 ## Data storage
 1. SDRecipe → Has a one-to-many relationship with SDUserRating.